CSCD01/team_15-project/deliverable-2/BUG-ANALYSIS.md

 So when we edited the muting configuration, this file is also effected, without us explicitly doing so.

-The reason for [Issue #551] “DRM permission”:
+__The reason for [Issue #551] “DRM permission”:__

    “DRM permission” is another bug we chose to work on.
 In previous research, we looked at a couple of issues and familiarize ourselves with this issue early on.
 Working on this issue also gives a better understanding of what happens after intent execution, and how we can connect to other websites (in addition to youtube and spotify) which will be beneficial to development in the future.
-Effort : since this interacts with third-party services, it doesn’t require full understanding of the core app.
+Effort: since this interacts with third-party services, it doesn’t require full understanding of the core app.
 As a result, it would not require understanding minute details in the architecture.
 The risk is that we can’t guarantee that the bug is only contained in parts we first perceived such as the music player components and may be caused by something more fundamental, such as how they detect the various buttons and elements.
+But we agreeed that this risk would not be a significant threat to the completion of this issue.

 __Test case__